benliang99/Goose.ai/README.md

 Features:
 1. Mint your own ETHWaterloo 2023 POAP using Goose.ai powered by Quicknode NFT API and Polygon!
+2. Choose from a Noun unique to your wallet address powered by Nouns-API.
+3. Choose a classic Mr. Goose GIF if you want the original image.
-2. Choose from a Noun unique to your wallet address, a Mr. Goose GIF, or a generated Mr. Goose image with any traits you want!
+4. Choose an AI generated Mr. Goose image with any traits you want powered by OpenAI's Text-To-Image model through Eden AI API!
-3. Backup your NFTs on any chain through chat, powered by IPFS and Web3.Storage
+6. Backup your NFTs on any chain through chat, powered by IPFS and Web3.Storage
-4. Secure authentication login powered by WorldCoin
+7. Secure authentication login powered by WorldCoin

 # Bounty